UntitledEntity/TCP-Server-Client-FW/README.md

 # TCP Server Client Framework

-This TCP Server (Linux-based) and Client (Windows-based) framework make it incredibly easy to implement a TCP server to transmit data/files, authorize users, and much more.
+This TCP Server (Linux-based) and Client (Windows-based and Linux-based) framework make it incredibly easy to implement a TCP server to transmit data/files, authorize users, and much more.
 This is designed and written in modern C++ and is created in a readable fashion, allowing it to be built upon to fit any application.
 A video explaining the code can be watched [here](https://www.youtube.com/watch?v=gnApyTO7zBY&t=117s)

 # Encryption